Zabanaa/neuromancer.vim/README.md

 Neuromancer is a vim colorscheme compatible with gVim and terminal vim (versions higher than 7.4).
 It's inspired by the "High Tech, Low Life" philosophy.

-Right now it's under active development and will frequently change as I add new colors.

 I intend to fully support the following languages:

 - [x] Python